kwirk/eventgallery/admin/doc/readme.md

 	- New Features
 		- improved caching.
 Files don't get purged if you purge the expired joomla cache.
 		- removes possible conflict with original LazyLoad version.
+		- events list uses lazyload and dynamic image resizing like the image list

 	- Big fixes
 		- the large image in ajax mode was not correct aligned.
 Usually it was displayed too large.

 ## 2.6.2

 	- New Features